dwt/pyexpect/README.md

         expect(raising_calable).raises()
         expect(raising_calable).to_raise()

     Choose whatever makes sense for your specific test to read well so that reading the test later feels natural and transports the meaning of the code as best as possible.
+Should an important alias be missing, pull requests are welcome.

-1. Simplicity: All the other python packages I've looked at each matcher is a class or something that needs to be registered via a more or less complicated process, arguments are not just straightforward method arguments, `not` is not supported as a native framework package...
+1. Simplicity of extension: All the other python packages I've looked at each matcher is a class or something that needs to be registered via a more or less complicated process, arguments are not just straightforward method arguments, `not` is not supported as a native framework concept...

     In contrast in pyexpect if you want to register a new matcher, it's as easy as defining a method and then assigning it to as many instance method names as you want:

-        def my_matcher(self, all, the, arguments='I want'):
+        def is_falseish(self):
-            pass # whatever you have to do.
-For helpers and availeable values see expect() source expect.new_matcher = expect.new_matcher_alias = my_matcher
+            # whatever you have to do.
+For helpers and availeable values see expect() source
+            self._assert(bool(self._expected) is False, "to be falseish")
+        expect.is_falseish = is_falseish

     Done!

 1. Native `not` support: If you define a matcher, you don't have to define the inverse of it too or do anything special to get it.
 That means that for every matchers like `equals`, you automatically get the inverse of that, i.e. `not_equals`.
 This inverse can be invoked in a number of ways:

-    a.
     You can just prefix the matcher with `not_` like this

         expect(foo).not_equals(bar)
         expect(some_function).not_to_raise()

-    a.
     You can include `not` as part of the path before the matcher like this:

         expect(foo).not_.to_equal(bar)
         expect(foo).not_to.equal(bar)